dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/about-connections.md

 Be sure to allow traffic from these IPs in your firewall, and include them in any database grants.

 Allowing these IP addresses only enables the connection to your <Term id="data-warehouse" />.
 However, you might want to send API requests from your restricted network to the dbt Cloud API.
-For example, you could use the API to send a POST request that [triggers a job to run](https://docs.getdbt.com/dbt-cloud/api-v2#/).
-Using the dbt Cloud API requires that you allow the `cloud.getdbt.com` subdomain.
+Using the dbt Cloud API requires allowing the `cloud.getdbt.com` subdomain.
 For more on the dbt Cloud architecture, see [Deployment architecture](/docs/cloud/about-cloud/architecture).